‘THE AMAZING SPIDER-MAN’

 ‘The Amazing Spider-Man’ is a great start to a new era of the web-slinging superhero.
 I didn’t think this version of ‘Spider-Man’ would work and be as good as the Tobey Maguire era, as that will always be my favourite era.
 But this is still ‘Spider-Man’ and he will always be my favourite superhero.

-This film is dedicated in loving memory of Laura Ziskin, who was producer of the Tobey Maguire/Sam Raimi ‘Spider-Man’ trilogy and of ‘The Amazing Spider-Man’ film, as she sadly passed away in 2011.
+This film is dedicated in loving memory of Laura Ziskin, producer of the Tobey Maguire/Sam Raimi era of ‘Spider-Man’ and of ‘The Amazing Spider-Man’ film with Andrew Garfield.
+She sadly passed away in 2011.

 ‘The Amazing Spider-Man’ – 8/10